-My primary research interests lie with applied data science and predictive analytics.
-Originally trained as a geophysicist with a solid grounding in both digital signal processing and bottom-up process physics, my interests quickly turned to analysis and modeling of complex systems in hydrology, cryospheric science, and climate, and subsequently to data analytics in general.
-I am particularly intrigued by integration of process physics and experiential expert knowledge into data-driven analysis and prediction algorithms, and my work emphasizes bridging the gap between theory and practice.
-Most of my projects involve building and managing multi-disciplinary, multi-institutional, and frequently international teams.
+My primary research interests focus on applied data science and predictive analytics, primarily in the context of environmental science and river forecasting.
+Originally trained as an exploration geophysicist with a solid grounding in both digital signal processing and bottom-up process physics, my interests quickly turned to analysis and modeling of complex systems in hydrology, cryospheric science, and climate, and subsequently to data analytics in general.
+I am particularly intrigued by integration of process physics and experiential expert knowledge into data-driven analysis and prediction algorithms, especially AI, which I have been working with for over 15 years.
+My work emphasizes bridging the gap between theory and practice, and typically involves building and managing multi-disciplinary, multi-institutional, and frequently international teams.

-I run a boutique data analytics research consultancy, White Rabbit R&D LLC, while continuing to maintain active academic ties through affiliate faculty postings with both my alma maters: the University of British Columbia (B.Sc., 1994, Ph.D., 2004) and Oregon State University (M.S., 1997, 1998).
-I also sit on the editorial board of two peer-reviewed journals, and I am routinely called upon to provide feedback, such as serving as an invited expert reviewer of the IPCC AR5 Impacts, Adaptation, and Vulnerability climate change report.
-My research has been widely distributed, including dozens of articles and presentations in physics, geoscience, atmospheric science, and engineering journals and conferences in North America and Europe.
+I hold a senior applied R&D position with the National Water and Climate Center of the US Department of Agriculture's Natural Resources Conservation Service, while continuing to maintain active academic ties through affiliate faculty postings with both my alma maters: the University of British Columbia (B.Sc., 1994, Ph.D., 2004) and Oregon State University (M.S., 1997, 1998).
+I also sit on the editorial board of two peer-reviewed journals (Atmosphere-Ocean, and Water Resources Research), and I am routinely called upon to provide scientific expertise and feedback, such as serving as an invited expert reviewer of the IPCC AR5 and AR6 climate change reports, NSERC grant proposals, and so forth.
+My research has been widely distributed, including over a hundred articles and presentations in physics, geoscience, atmospheric science, and engineering journals and conferences in North America and Europe.

 Science outreach is also a particular point of interest for me.
-My popular science book, Where the River Runs: Scientific Reflections on Earth's Waterways, was published in spring 2017 by Princeton University Press.
-This book is written for a fully general audience - no science background is needed.
+My popular science book, Where the River Runs: Scientific Reflections on Earth's Waterways, was published in spring 2017 by Princeton University Press and was re-released in paperback in 2019.
+This book is written to be accessible for a fully general audience - no science background is needed.
 It has received positive coverage in Nature, Science News, and the Toronto Metro.
-I've given a public talk on it at the Smithsonian, and a live radio interview about it on NPR.
-An associated op-ed on opportunities for river infrastructure improvements under the Trump Administration was also recently published in the online version of Scientific American.
+I've also given public talks and interviews on the science of rivers at the Smithsonian and various other science outreach venues and in a live radio interview on a NPR affiliate, and I've published related op-eds around science policy and communication in Scientific American and Wired.

 Peer-reviewed scientific journal articles: